Negotiations on shaky vines

 Now he just had to bring the point to its conclusion “that instability is quite severe at this point.
 My regime is holding the peace for now…..if there is a spark then the powder keg that is this planet will explode.”
 Serla looked confused at him.

 “I am sorry, but I am afraid I don’t understand, what is a powder keg?” both Hendrik and Serla looked at Mertha for a second

-She answered a bit proudly “A powder keg is a container of quite unsafe explosive material, it’s an expression for a situation that can developing for the worse quite rapidly, with devastating effect” the other affini seemed to understand now but their reaction was not quite what he had hoped.
+She answered a bit proudly “A powder keg is a container of quite unsafe explosive material, it’s an expression for a situation that can develop for the worse quite rapidly, with devastating effect” the other affini seemed to understand now but their reaction was not quite what he had hoped.

-Serla sounded more confident than her companion “Well, if you trouble with keeping the peace, the affini could help you.
+Serla sounded more confident than her companion “Well if you have trouble with keeping the peace, the affini could help you.
 What does this have to do with Centhia not conforming to the Human domestication treaty?”.
 A good point but he was prepared, this was the final stretch.
 He hoped dearly that it would stick home.

 He tried to sound a bit dejected “I would like nothing more to accept help, but the fact is that it’s not safe.
 If it got out that I invite the Affini compact to occupy the planet there would be chaos.”

-This was the hard line, if the affini crossed this it as all over “Within the end of the first hour the casualties would be in the tens of thousands, by the third hour it would be in the millions.
+This was the hard line if the affini crossed this it was all over “Within the end of the first hour the casualties would be in the tens of thousands, by the third hour it would be in the millions.
 Within the time it would take an affini warship to reach the system the number of casualties will have climbed exponentially”.
 The affini looked at him with shock and disbelief.